We proudly offer the bios of our accomplished teachers.

 Jessica Penner is the author of the novel in stories Shaken In The Water (Foxhead Books), and her short fiction has appeared in Lost Writers, in the anthology Tongue Screws and Testimonies (Herald Press).
 Her nonfiction has been published in the Bellevue Literary Review, The Fiddleback, Luna Luna, Rhubarb, and The Center for Mennonite Writing Journal.
 She has taught at James Madison University and the Long Island Business Institute.
 She holds a BA from Eastern Mennonite University and an MFA in Fiction from Sarah Lawrence College.

-Robert Repino is the author of the novel Mort(e) (Soho Press), and he has published fiction in Literary Review, Coachella Review, Wild Violet, Juked Nickel Steak, Knee Jerk, Night Train, Hobart, Ghoti, Furnace Review, and Word Riot.
+Robert Repino is the author of the novel Mort(e) (Soho Press) and the novella Leap High Yahoo (Kindle Singles).
+He has published fiction in Literary Review, Coachella Review, Wild Violet, Juked Nickel Steak, Knee Jerk, Night Train, Hobart, Ghoti, Furnace Review, and Word Riot.
 He has served as an editor with the Oxford University Press.
 He holds a BA from St. Joseph’s University and an MFA in Creative Writing from Emerson College.

 Domenica Ruta is the author of the memoir With Or Without You (Spiegel & Grau/Random House), which was a Barnes & Novel Discover selection.
 Her short fiction and nonfiction have appeared in The Indiana Review, The New York Times Sunday Book Review, PEN America, and Epoch, among others.
 She holds a BA from Oberlin College and an MFA from the Michener Center for Writers at the University of Texas at Austin.